 > 72 07 72 11 00 14 F0 < 02 1A 72 11 00 00 00 18 00 62 57 EF 10 91 63 FF FF 77 00 00 00 80 63 1A 51 DA > 72 07 72 D1 00 06 3E < 02 0C 72 D1 00 03 00 00 00 00 00 AC

 I unfortunately don’t have access to the ISO-14230-4 specification, so even if it was compliant, I wouldn’t be able to tell.
 The decoding would need to start from guesses.
 The collaborative work on these forums from more experienced people allowed most of the message to be decoded.
-One of the posters (gonzo) did a great job on building a circuit to communicate with the K-Line interface through a simple USB<->RS232 adapter.
-The schematics for the circuit seem to come from a russian forum, and had a few limitations.
-The communication initialization requires a cycle of pulling down/up the K-line for specific time intervals, which isn’t trivial (not even possible for most chips) to do with the RX/TX pins from the RS232 adapter.
+One of the posters did a great job on building a circuit to communicate with the K-Line interface through a simple USB<->RS232 adapter.
+The schematics for the circuit seem to come from a russian forum, and had a few limitations, which I figured out only after building an equivalent circuit.
+The communication initialization requires a cycle of pulling down/up the K-line for specific time intervals, which isn’t simple to do with the RX/TX pins from the RS232 adapter (and not even possible for most RS232 chips).
 I added a third optocoupler that I can control using the RS232 DTR pin, allowing me to transmit the K-Line initialization sequence without any headaches.
 With all that, I built a first prototype for the circuit:

-This circuit allowed me to use a simple python program to communicate with my ECU.
+This circuit allowed me to use a simple Python program to communicate with the ECU.
 With that, I Immediately found a problem: the circuit was too sensitive to EM noise, and the messages would get corrupt all the time, forcing the program to reinitialize the connection.
-It was not easy for me to find the source of the problem, and required some time with a logical analizer to point out what was wrong.
+It was not easy for me to find the source of the problem, and required some time with a logic analizer to point out what was wrong.
 I found out the culprit was the 4N25 optocoupler, which isn’t the best choice when building a circuit that may be exposed to a lot of EM noise.
-I changed them for H11L1 ICs, as the schmitt-trigger circuit adds some hysterisis that have the nice effect of reducing noise from the output.
+Well, the culprit was me for choosing the wrong component, but you get it.
+I changed them for H11L1 ICs, as the schmitt-trigger circuit definitely more adapted for that.
 Circuit changed, problem solved.
 This is the circuit for the version I’m using:

 Parsing the messages